Derby Day

 Race to the Finish at the Kentucky Derby Festival Marathon!

-Lace up your running shoes and get ready for the Kentucky Derby Festival Marathon, one of the most exciting races in Louisville!
+Lace up your running shoes and get ready for the 25th running of the Kentucky Derby Festival Marathon, one of the most exciting races in Louisville!

-Held annually as part of the Kentucky Derby Festival, this marathon offers runners a chance to experience the heart of the city with scenic views, vibrant neighbourhoods, and an electric atmosphere.
+Held annually as part of the Kentucky Derby Festival, this marathon offers runners a chance to experience the heart of the city with scenic views, distinct neighbourhoods, and an electric atmosphere.
 Whether you're aiming for the full marathon, a half marathon, or the 5K, you'll be part of the excitement leading up to the world-famous Kentucky Derby.
-The race features spirited crowds, live music along the course, and the chance to cross the finish line with the iconic Churchill Downs in sight.
+Lined with spirited crowds and live music, the course will wind through downtown, the historic Old Louisville neighbourhood, Churchill Downs (home of the Kentucky Derby), and parts of the picturesque Olmsted Park System.
+The full Marathon will showcase Louisville’s South End, featuring a stretch along Southern Parkway and through Iroquois Park.
 Don’t miss out on this thrilling race day experience—register now and run for the roses!

 FIND OUT MORE